Similar to RTF template design, Excel template design follows the paradigm of mapping fields from the XML data to positions in the Excel worksheet.

-When a report is generated, BI Publisher automatically adjusts the region ranges for those named regions so that the formulas calculate correctly.
+When a report is generated, Publisher automatically adjusts the region ranges for those named regions so that the formulas calculate correctly.

 However, if you create nested groups in the template, then the cells generated in the final report within the grouping can no longer be properly associated to the correct name.
 In this case, the use of XDO_ defined names with native Excel functions cannot be supported.

 Each Excel template requires a sheet within the template workbook called "XDO_METADATA".